openstack/rally/doc/source/gates.rst

 Gate jobs
 ---------

-The **Openstack CI system** uses the so-called **"Gate jobs"** to control merges of patched submitted for review on Gerrit.
+The **OpenStack CI system** uses the so-called **"Gate jobs"** to control merges of patched submitted for review on Gerrit.
 These **Gate jobs** usually just launch a set of tests -- unit, functional, integration, style -- that check that the proposed patch does not break the software and can be merged into the target branch, thus providing additional guarantees for the stability of the software.

 Create a custom Rally Gate job